cchitsiang/awesome-stars/topics.md

 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
 - [openreplay/openreplay](https://github.com/openreplay/openreplay) - :tv: OpenReplay is developer-friendly, open-source session replay.
 - [hyperjumptech/grule-rule-engine](https://github.com/hyperjumptech/grule-rule-engine) - Rule engine implementation in Golang
+- [batchcorp/plumber](https://github.com/batchcorp/plumber) - A swiss army knife CLI tool for interacting with Kafka, RabbitMQ and other messaging systems.
 - [golang-migrate/migrate](https://github.com/golang-migrate/migrate) - Database migrations.
 CLI and Golang library.
 - [thedevdojo/wave](https://github.com/thedevdojo/wave) - Wave - The Software as a Service Starter Kit, designed to help you build the SAAS of your dreams 🚀 💰
 - [samdenty/console-feed](https://github.com/samdenty/console-feed) - Captures console.log's into a React Component 🔥